athomasq/athomasq.github.io/categories/investing/portfolio-statistics.md

 Here are some ways to break down my portfolio:

-* By geography: nominally 11 Canada, 9 global -- but most teams are distributed
+* Geography: 11 Canada, 9 global -- but most teams are distributed
-* By stage: 11 pre-seed, 9 seed
+* Stage: 11 pre-seed, 9 seed
-* By sector: 5 MAD stack, 3 infrastructure, 3 fintech, 3 SaaS, 6 other
+* Sector: 5 MAD stack, 3 infrastructure, 3 fintech, 3 SaaS, 6 other
-* By demographic: 25 of 38 portfolio founders are from under-represented groups
+* Demographics: 25 of 38 founders are from under-represented groups

 (Note that this includes the 20 companies in cohorts II and III, but not the 9 companies in cohort I; see below.)